wjpurdum/BlastOffSite/README.md

 6. Push (publish) your feature branch to your fork on GitHub.

 7. Create a pull request for the core contributors to review.

+##Guidelines

+- Sort issues by age and work on older ones first.
+This way they will go from easy -> hard.
+- There are several issue "themes".
+Try to do one issue from each theme rather than all from the same theme.
+- For each issue, let a different squad member "drive".